 HOW does CU-Boulder identify conflicts of interest or commitment and how do I access the DEPA?

 The University requires faculty to submit an annual on-line Disclosure of External Professional Activities (DEPA).
+Information regarding conflicts of interest reporting for other University of Colorado campuses can be found on the Forms, Checklists, Contacts & Links tab to the right of this page.

 WHO is required to submit the DEPA?